Smart v HM Advocate

 Smart v Her Majesty's Advocate 1975 JC 30 is a Scots criminal law case relating to consent as a defence to assault.
 The High Court of Justiciary held that if the assault was made with an evil intent, consent could not negate it.

 The case saw the accused, William Smart, who was charged with assault, lodging the defence that his victim Issac Wilkie has consented to a "square go".
 Therefore Smart could not be charged with assaulting Wilkie or any injuries arising from the fight.

 Facts

-In 1974, Smart faced trial at Paisley Sheriff Court, where Sheriff McLean and a jury were in charge.
-Smart put forth a succinct two-part argument.
-Initially, he asserted that the victim had willingly participated in the fight and comprehended the potential risks, thus challenging the grounds for an assault charge.
-Additionally, he claimed to have acted in self-defense.
-Regrettably, this argument was dismissed due to a lack of substantial evidence.
-The central unresolved issue revolved around whether consent could serve as a defense against an attack.
+Smart was originally tried in Paisley Sheriff Court in 1974 by Sheriff McLean and a jury.
+Smart put forward his two-line argument.
+First, the victim agreed to fight him and knew the risks and consequences, so he should not be charged with assault.
+Second, he claimed he acted in self-defense. but was dismissed for lack of evidence.
+The only question remaining was whether consent precludes (denies) an attack.